Chris Gaines

-Chris Gaines is a one-off fictional rock persona created as a movie character for Garth Brooks to explore musical styles far removed from his success as a country singer.
+Chris Gaines is a short-lived fictional rock persona created as a movie character for Garth Brooks to explore musical styles different from his success as a country singer.

 Initially, Brooks planned to feature the Gaines persona in The Lamb, a motion picture that never materialized.
-In 1999, Brooks released Garth Brooks in...the Life of Chris Gaines, his only album as Gaines.
-The album produced two charting Billboard singles, including the top 5 pop hit "Lost in You".
+In 1999, Brooks released Garth Brooks in... the Life of Chris Gaines, his only album as Gaines.
+The album produced two charting US Billboard Hot 100 singles, including the top 5 pop hit "Lost in You".